w3c/wai-curricula/content/content-author/multimedia.md

 Students should be able to:

+* plan for the inclusion of:
+  * sufficient contrast ratio for text in the video to enhance readability of the text
+  * audio with as low background as possible to help distinguish foreground from background audio
+  * clear audio, language, and speech to help users better understand the content
+  * speaker visibility (including for lip reading and sign language interpretation)
+* create video content that does not flash more than three times in any one second
 * assess the required alternatives to multimedia content based on multimedia types and formats
-* plan for the inclusion of:
-  * integrated descriptions in the audio content to minimize the need for additional descriptions
-  * captions to help users understand audio content
-  * audio with as little background as possible
-  * clear language to help users better understand the content
-  * position of the signer if including sign language interpretation (generally at the bottom right)
-* inform users when a specific alternative is not needed to avoid confusion
+* inform users about the alternatives you do and do not provide to avoid confusion

-[TBD]

 #### Teaching Ideas for Topic